Skip to main content

 - 'node_modules/**/*'

-1. Use a YAML linter: Validate syntax with tools like yamllint or online validators
+1. Use a YAML linter: Validate syntax with yamllint or online validators

 2. Test locally first: Use the AWS CodeBuild Local Agent to run builds on your machine